When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 - At the top of the Monitors page, a row of suggested signal cards appears.
 Each card shows the signal name, a description, and an + Add signal button.

-- To enable a single signal, select the + Add signal button on the signal card.
-The signal begins scoring new traces immediately.
+- To add a signal, select the Add signal button on the signal card.
+The signal starts scoring new traces immediately.

-- To enable multiple signals at once, select the + [X] more signals button.
+- To add multiple signals at once, select the [X] more signals button.
 This opens a drawer that lists all available signals grouped by category.

 - Select the signals you want to turn on, then select Add signals.